 Step 5: Get your homeschool high schooler’s buy in.
 Discuss it together.

-- Use 7Sisters FREEBIE Scheduling Backwards to plan out what needs to be done and when to finish by your target goals.
+- Use 7Sisters Scheduling Backwards to plan out what needs to be done and when to finish by your target goals.

 - Maybe discuss it over a delicious snack (makes a friendly setting for discussion).